turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_eip.md

 # Table: alicloud_vpc_eip

-An independent public IP resource that decouples ECS and public IP resources, allowing you to flexibly manage public IP resources.
+An Elastic IP is an independent public IP resource that decouples ECS and public IP resources, allowing you to flexibly manage public IP resources.

 ## Examples